nguyendactrung/realm-mobile-database/README.md

 ## What is Realm

-> Realm is not an ORM, and is not built on top of SQLite.
+> Realm is not an ORM, and is not built on top of SQLite

-> Realm is the first database built from the ground-up to run directly inside phones, tablets and wearables, and the fruit of several years of labor since we came out of YCombinator.
-Realm uses very little resources, is incredibly easy to use, and lets you interact with your data faster than any current alternative.
+> Realm is the first database built from the ground-up to run directly inside phones, tablets and wearables

 ```swift
 // Using Realm in Swift